-MUS 139 • Class Piano II 1 Credit • hu
+MUS 139 Class Piano II

+1 Credit • hu

 A continuation of MUS 138 with an intermediate focus on reading and playing music, keyboard technique, sight-reading, transposing and improvising at the piano.
-Prerequisite: MUS 138.

-MUS 141 • Introduction to Jazz 3 Credits • As Needed • HU/hu
+MUS 141 Introduction to Jazz

 A chronological and stylistic investigation of jazz.
 Beginning with a study of the roots of jazz in African music and blues, the course will examine Dixieland, swing, bebop, post-bebop, cool jazz, avant-garde, modern, and fusion styles through lectures, listening, videos, and live performances.
 The effect of jazz on other musical styles will also be studied.
 No musical background is required.
-Skills prerequisite: ENG 020 and ENG 060.